The following tutorial walks you through the steps of creating a library in Studio, publishing and using it in other automation projects.

 - In the ribbon, click Run File or use Ctrl + F6 to execute the workflow.
 The data gathered from the first Excel spreadsheet is appended to another.
 It does not replace data that already exists in the second spreadsheet.

-To add this project as a reusable component to other automation projects, you need to package it as a
+To add this library as a reusable component to other automation projects, you need to package it as a

 - From the ribbon, click the Publish button.
 The Publish Library window opens.

-- In the Release Notes field, add details about this library.
-This is useful for tracking changes if the library receives improvements and is packaged after every single one.
+- In the Package properties tab, enter a package name.
+In the Release Notes field, add a few details about the library.
+This is useful for tracking the changes made to the library in each new published version.

-- In the Custom URL field, add the path to a local folder (e.g.
+- In the Publish options tab, select Publish to > Custom, and then, in the Custom URL field, add the path to a local folder.
+For example, you can create a

 To use the package in another project, you first need to add it as a project dependency.
 To get started, create a new Process in Studio, as explained in the Creating a Basic Process page.